Zi0MIX/T6-GAUNTLET-MOD/README.md

 # Bo2OriginsGauntlet
 Patch that emulates gauntlet gamemode from BO4 on BO2 Origins

-# Challenge list (init):
+# Challenge list (beta):
-1. activate generator 1.
+1. Activate generator 1.
-2. only use the knife.
+2. Kill only with melee attacks.
-3. stand in one spot.
+3. Stand still.
-4. own a perk.
+4. Own a perk at the end of the round.
-5. obtain a weapon from the mystery box.
+5. Pull a weapon from the mystery box.
-6. dig 3 piles (in coop 1 per player).
+6. Solo - Dig up 3 piles / Coop - Dig up a pile.
-7. knife kill 6 zombies (12 for coop).
+7. Solo - Kill 6 zombies with melee attacks / Coop - Kill 12 zombies total with melee attacks.
-8. activate generator 4.
+8. Own Jugger-Nog by the end of the round.
-9. only use the MP-40
+9. Only kill with MP-40.
-10. crouch only
+10. Crouch only.
-11. Don't buy anything
+11. Don't buy anything.
-12. have at least one staff upgraded at the end of the round
+12. Upgrade a staff.
-13. survive a round with super-sprinters
+13. Survive round with super-sprinters.
-14. don't jump
+14. No jumping.
-15. activate all generators
+15. Activate all generators.
-16. survive the round with panzers
+16. Survive round with panzers.
-17. dig up 7 piles (in coop 2 per player)
+17. Solo - Dig up 7 piles / Coop - Dig up 2 piles.
-18. Time is faster
+18. Time is faster.
-19. only use the MP-40
+19. Only kill with MP-40.
-20. Protect church
+20. Protect church.
-21. have at least 5 perks at the end of the round
+21. Own five perks at the end of the round.
-22. Perks are offline
+22. All perks are offline.
-23. buy and only use the non-packed stg
+23. Only kill with unpacked STG44.
-24. open all doors
+24. Move of get hurt.
-25. don't aim down sights
+25.
 26. only use the m14
 27. only kill zombies indoors
 28. don't get any drops
 29. only kill zombies in mud
-30. you can only kill zombies using melee attacks
+30.

 # Notes
 - Shield excluded from melee only, as it allows for staff abuse